 NOTE: On devices that do not support 3D Touch, swipe down from the top of the Home Screen to access Spotlight.
 Now, type in QR Code in the search field.
 Google Chrome will prompt you with the option to scan a QR Code.
 Just tap on the app icon (Don’t forget to allow the app to access the Camera.)

 An iPhone and iPad are capable of scanning a QR Code from its photos via Google Lens.
-To scan a QR Code using Google Lens,
+To scan a QR Code on your iPhone from your camera roll,

-Tap on Google Lens icon in the native camera
+Tap on the Google Lens icon in the native camera

 Click on the dots that appear on the screen with the QR Code to view the notification banner